clonemeagain/osticket-plugin-archiver/README.md

         Signal::send('ticket.before.delete', $this); // Archiver plugin: Added to archive tickets before deleting them.
 ```
+- You'll need to hit save in Plugin settings after every update to verify that this is still there.
 - Admin options allow you to specify how old tickets have to be before purge
 - Admin option defines where to dump old tickets